divolte/divolte-examples/tcp-kafka-consumer/README.md

 ```

 ## A more interesting use
 Of course, streaming events as JSON to your console over TCP is not very interesting.
-But if you happen to have [ElasticSearch, Logstash and Kibana ](http://www.elasticsearch.org/overview/elkdownloads/) running, you kan create near real-time dashboards using this example by streaming you data throuhg Logstash into ElasticSearch and creating a Kibana dashboard on top of it.
+But if you happen to have [ElasticSearch, Logstash and Kibana ](http://www.elasticsearch.org/overview/elkdownloads/) running, you kan create near real-time dashboards using this example by streaming your data through Logstash into ElasticSearch and creating a Kibana dashboard on top of it.
+Also, Logstash won't have a problem with multiple threads connecting to it concurrently.
 Here is a example logstash configuration for use on your local machine:
 ```sh
 logstash -e '
 input {